-To begin your journey an integrated recorder is a great option to start with check out this Tascam integrated audio interface product and ZOOM field recorder that has all the features you need to trigger ASMR in your audience.
+To begin your journey, an integrated recorder is a great option to start with; check out this Tascam integrated audio interface product and ZOOM field recorder that have all the features you need to trigger ASMR in your audience.

 Pictured below is the amazing Scarlett 2i2 audio interface.
 Check it out here on Amazon

 Microphone placement is paramount for the resulting sound.
 Let’s take a look at some pro tips to do it right from the start.

 · Trial and error – The first thing you need to do is to move the microphone around the room until you find the “sweet spot”.
 Bigger rooms usually have natural reverb, and it fluctuates depending on your position.
 Try everywhere you can put your microphone(s) until it sounds right.